Usman dan Fodio: Reforms

-Women rights
+Women’s Islamic education

 The first major revolutionary action that Danfodio took at the beginning of his mission was the mass education of women.
 The Shehu criticized ulama for neglecting half of human beings and ‘leaving them abandoned like beasts’ (Nur al-Albab, p.
 10, quoted by Shagari & Boyd, 1978, p.
 39).
-He responded convincingly to objections raised against this (ibid. pp. 84-90) raised by Elkanemi of Borno.
+He responded convincingly to objections raised against this (ibid. pp. 84–90) raised by Elkanemi of Borno.

 He equally educated and taught his sons and his daughters who carried on his mission after him.
 Several of his daughters emerged as scholars and writers.
 Especially his daughter Nana Asma’u translated some of her father’s work into local languages.

 It was particularly revolutionary at the time because Danfodio decided that women were to receive the exact kind of education as men and thus he placed them in the same classrooms.

 Economic reforms

 The Shehu strongly criticized the Hausa ruling elite for their heavy taxation and violation of the Muslim Law.
 He ‘condemned oppression, all unfairness, the giving and acceptance of bribes, the imposition of unfair taxes, the seizing of land by force, unauthorized grazing of other people’s crops, extraction of money from the poor, imprisonment on false charges and all other injustices (Shagari and Boyd, 1978, p.
 15).
 The Shehu’s followers were required not to remain idle.
 They were encouraged to learn a craft in order to earn a living.
 It was considered improper to eat what one had not earned by one’s own efforts’.
 They engaged in various handcrafts to produce necessities of life (Shagari and Boyd, 1978,. p.
 18).

 He argued for revival of just Islamic economic institutions such as al-hisbah, hima, bayt al-mal (State treasury), Zakat, Waqf, etc. Mostly his economic ideas are found in his work Bayan Wujub al-Hijrah `ala’-Ibad.
 Other works in which some economic ideas are found are Kitab al-Farq, Siraj al-Ikhwan, Bayan Bid`ah al-Shaytaniyah, Najm al-Ikhwan and Nur al-Ibad.